veeambestpractise/VeeamBP/resource_planning/tape_support-media.md

 and enabling parallel processing will distribute the load across multiple drives and tape servers.

-**Note:** Parallel processing for tape is unavailable for GFS media pools.

 Install Windows 2012 R2 or above on the tape server for best performance.
 Use the latest Veeam version and patch level as they often contain tape throughput